dgrijalva/jwt-go/README.md

 **BREAKING CHANGES:*** Version 3.0.0 is here.
 It includes _a lot_ of changes including a few that break the API.
 We've tried to break as few things as possible, so there should just be a few type signature changes.
 A full list of breaking changes is available in `VERSION_HISTORY.md`.
 See `MIGRATION_GUIDE.md` for more information on updating your code.

+**SECURITY NOTICE:** Some older versions of Go have a security issue in the cryotp/elliptic.
+Recommendation is to upgrade to at least 1.8.3.
+See issue #216 for more detail.

-**NOTICE:** It's important that you [validate the `alg` presented is what you expect](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
+**SECURITY NOTICE:** It's important that you [validate the `alg` presented is what you expect](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
 This library attempts to make it easy to do the right thing by requiring key types match the expected alg, but you should take the extra step to verify it in your usage.
 See the examples provided.

 ## What the heck is a JWT?